osg-htc/technology/docs/software/git-software-development.md

 and then putting your changes in a separate commit, it will make it clear to the reviewer which parts are changing from the original.

+#### Avoid whitespace noise

+There are a few considerations to note when it comes to whitespace.

+-   Avoid adding spaces at the end of lines.
+    These are generally considered "noise" that will get cleaned up later (sometimes automatically, depending on editor settings).
+    It's not necessary to "fix" this kind of whitespace noise everywhere you happen to find it in existing files, but it's fine to remove trailing whitespace for lines that you are already modifying for your own changes.

+-   Do not strip the final newline at the end-of-file.
+    Some text editors will automatically strip the final newline at the end of file, but this is a form of whitespace noise similar to trailing spaces.
+    If that is the case for your editor, please configure it not to strip the newline at EOF.
+    (GitHub will show the diff for files with a missing newline at EOF with a red circle-minus symbol with the mouseover text "No newline at end of file".)

+-   Avoid mixing tabs and spaces.
+    With the exception of Makefiles, indentation should be done with regular spaces, not tabs.
+    Please configure your text editor accordingly.
+    Mixing tabs and spaces in indentation is problematic because different editor settings can make tab stops appear at different widths.

+    As with trailing whitespace, it's fine to convert existing tabs to spaces on lines you are modifying, but it is not necessary to fix them everywhere, if that is not the purpose of your pull request.

+-   Put large whitespace changes into a separate commit.
+    If you do want to change a significant amount of whitespace (either converting tabs to spaces on many lines, or perhaps adjusting the amount of indentation, or wrapping text at a different width), make your whitespace-only changes as a separate commit.
+    This will make it clear that, although many lines may be changing, there is no functional change for that particular commit.
+    Then any functional changes to the text in a following commit will be easier to review.

 #### Squash noisy work-in-progress commits

 Naturally in the trial-and-error-prone process of development, there will be